MicrosoftDocs/SupportArticles-docs/support/windows-server/active-directory/cannot-promote-dc-to-global-catalog-server.md

 This article provides solutions to an issue where you can't promote a Windows Server domain controller to be a global catalog server.

-_Applies to:_ &nbsp; Windows Server 2016, Windows Server 2012 R2
+_Applies to:_ &nbsp; Supported versions of Windows Server
 _Original KB number:_ &nbsp; 889711

 ## Symptoms

 You cannot promote a Microsoft Windows Server domain controller to be a global catalog server.
 After you try to assign the role of global catalog server to the Windows Server domain controller by clicking the **Global Catalog** check box, the domain controller is not promoted to be a global catalog server.
-Information events that are similar to the following may be logged repeatedly in the Directory Services log.
+If you enable diagnostic logging for the Knowledge Consistency Checker (KCC) to level 1, Information events that are similar to the following may be logged repeatedly in the Directory Services log.

 - Event 1559